porkbrain/suckless.hn/README.md

     I prefer a set of transparent and easily editable rules to decide what I don't see.
 Plus that's easier.

 ## Suckless Filters™
-A filter is given story metadata and flags the story if it passes the filter.
-Feel free to create an issue for any missing but useful filter.
+A filter is given a story data and flags the story if it passes the filter.
+Feel free to [create an issue][create-issue] for any missing but useful filter.

 Each filter has a two landing pages.
 One with only stories which were flagged, one with anything but.
 This is decided by two modifiers: `+` and `-`.
 For example to only see stories from large newspapers visit [`https://suckless.hn/+bignews`](https://suckless.hn/+bignews).
 To get HN without large newspapers visit [`https://suckless.hn/-bignews`](https://suckless.hn/-bignews).

 There are also groups of filters.
-For example [`https://suckless.hn/-amgf-bignews`](https://suckless.hn/-amgf-bignews) filters out large newspapers and all mentions of big tech.
+For example [`https://suckless.hn/-amfg-bignews`](https://suckless.hn/-amfg-bignews) filters out large newspapers and all mentions of big tech.
 This also happens to be the default view on the [homepage][homepage].

 ### List
 **List of implemented filters:**